Back to Basics: Fertility and the Menstrual Cycle

-The pituitary continues to produce LH and the hypothalamus will produce gonadatrophin releasing hormone (GnRH).
-The follicle from which the egg was releasing now becomes a corpus luteum cyst.
+The pituitary continues to produce LH, and the hypothalamus will produce gonadatrophin releasing hormone (GnRH).
+The follicle from which the egg was released now becomes a corpus luteum cyst.
 The higher levels of LH signal the corpus luteum to produce progesterone.
-This progesterone is necessary in sustaining early pregnancy.
-There continues to be estrogen produced also.
-If pregnancy does not occur the LH and the FSH stop.
-The progesterone and the estrogen drop and the uterine lining sheds.
+This progesterone is necessary for sustaining early pregnancy.
+Estrogen continues to be produced as well.
+If pregnancy does not occur, production of LH and the FSH stops.
+Progesterone and the estrogen levels drop, and the uterine lining sheds as your monthly period.
 The cycle begins again.

-There are many factors which can affect this cycle, causing a hormonal imbalance, such as stress, diet and exercise.
-Also conditions such as polycystic ovaries and ovarian cysts can affect normal menses due to elevated levels of estrogen.
+There are many factors, including stress, diet, and exercise, which can affect this cycle and causing a hormonal imbalance.
+Also, conditions such as polycystic ovaries and ovarian cysts can affect normal menses due to elevated levels of estrogen.

-At CNY Fertility Center we want you to understand your treatment.
+At CNY Fertility, we want you to fully understand your treatment.
 We are here to help you achieve your goal of conceiving a baby.
 We will ask you about your menstrual cycle in order to gain valuable information which will help plan your treatment.
 If you do not fully understand any aspect of your treatment, please do not hesitate to ask one of our providers.